Angel0po/EDA_BON-AO/README.md

 We have found out that if the song has 3 or fewer credited artists, was released during the 2020s, is in tune with C sharp, and is in the major mode, the more likely that the song will show up on the given dataset.

-In terms of platform statistics, if the song is in spotify playlists
+In terms of platform statistics, if the song is in Spotify playlists, Apple Music charts and

 ---